-The following principles lay the foundation for IAHA strategic priorities and objectives:
+The following principles lay the foundation for how IAHA enact our collective vision, purpose and values.

 History of IAHA

-The incorporation of Indigenous Allied Health Australia Inc. was preceded by a 12 month project to establish the Indigenous Allied Health Network, which was funded by the Australian Government Department of Health and Ageing in July 2008.
-The Koori Occupational Therapy Scheme developed a proposal for funding to establish an Indigenous allied health network.
-The proposal was auspiced by Allied Health Professions Australia.
+The incorporation of Indigenous Allied Health Australia Inc. was preceded by a 12-month project to establish the Indigenous Allied Health Network, funded by the former Australian Government Department of Health and Ageing in July 2008.
+The Koori Occupational Therapy Scheme developed a proposal for funding to establish an Indigenous allied health network, auspiced by Allied Health Professions Australia.

-Since our incorporation, IAHA has developed into a strong and influential national peak body representing Aboriginal and Torres Strait Islander Allied Health Professionals and students.
+IAHA has developed into a strong and influential national peak body supporting Aboriginal and Torres Strait Islander allied health graduates, students and associate members.
 We are involved in a number of national advisory bodies and committees focused on allied health workforce and Indigenous workforce policy.
-This allows us to have a strong voice and advocate for the allied health sector and build sustainable and positive relationships with professional associations, the not-for-profit sector and work in partnership with other Indigenous national peak bodies in building a culturally safe and responsive workforce and health services.
+This allows us to have a strong voice and advocate for the allied health sector, to build sustainable and positive relationships with professional associations and the not-for-profit sector and to work in partnership with other Indigenous national peak bodies in building a culturally safe and responsive workforce and health services.

 IN 2019, IAHA celebrated their 10 years Making A difference in allied health with members, stakeholders and partners.
 This important milestone was focused on celebration the achievements of IAHA and its members setting the direction for coming years to continue to build the IAHA brand and profile and continue to grow as a leading national Aboriginal and Torres Strait Islander led peak body.